StreamSwapProtocol/streamswap-contracts/README.md

 Since the first ICO boom, token sale mechanisms were one of the driving force for web3 onboarding.
-The promise of cheap tokens which can quickly accrue value is very attractive to casual any sort of investors.
-Easy way of fundraising (the funding team) opened doors for cohorts of new teams to focus on building on web3.
+The promise of cheap tokens which can quickly accrue value is very attractive to any sort of investors.
+Easy way of fundraising opened doors for cohorts of new teams to focus on building.

 Traditional mechanisms of token sale included: